mayadata-io/specs/maya/spec-2-using-etcd-cluster-for-vsms.md

   - It is a container.
   - It is a docker container specifically.
   - It is a docker container running a iscsi service.
+- What is a openebs host ?
+  - It is a linux host with docker running.
+  - There will be other components as well, but lets begin with above knowledge for the time being.